 We will insist on punctuality to school and to each and every lesson.
-Every child should be in school for the start of the day (7:55am) and will be considered late after that time to school and/or each lesson and will be issued a 30-minute correction.
+Every child should be in school for the start of the day (7.55am) and will be considered late after that time to school and / or each lesson and will be issued a 30-minute correction.
 Students should go to their locker at the start of the day, breaks and lunches only to avoid being late to lesson.
-Please support this by keeping to well structured evening routines at home and preparation time in the morning before school.
+Please support this by keeping to well structured evening routines at home and preparation time

-6. EQUIPMENT
+6 EQUIPMENT